Note

 - Data loss prevention controls expect the host agent's data policies.

-- If the Teams and Microsoft 365 Copilot channel is turned off, this disrupts service for your agent.
+- If the Teams and Microsoft 365 Copilot channel is turned off, this action disrupts service for your agent.
 You can turn on your agent again, since your agent ID isn't changed.
 You might be required to complete the publish process again.

 - Updating an agent is the same as for Copilot Studio.
-Makers should use Publish' to push changes to the live agent in use.
+Makers should use Publish to push changes to the live agent in use.
 New updates don't need to be published via the teams store.
 The Teams Store policies have their own expectations on updating an agent if any metadata related to the agent, for example, purpose, terms links, and so on, are changed.

 Admin controls for Copilot Studio in the client